Cornelliana: New Student Reading Project

 A recently begun Cornell tradition is the New Student Reading Project, sometimes called the Freshmen Reading Project.
 Begun for the Class of 2005, all incoming freshmen and transfer students were required to read a book chosen by the university.
 Alumni and faculty were also encouraged to read the book.
 When students arrived, they participated in discussion groups and other activities related to the book.
-For example, in the fall of 2005, Chinua Achebe came to Cornell and discussed his Things Fall Apart ('09).
+In the fall of 2005, for instance, Chinua Achebe came to Cornell and discussed his Things Fall Apart ('09).
 Other books have been Guns, Germs, and Steel ('05), Frankenstein ('06), Antigone ('07), The Trial ('08), The Great Gatsby ('10), The Pickup ('11), Lincoln at Gettysburg ('12), The Grapes of Wrath ('13), Do Androids Dream of Electric Sheep? ('14), Homer & Langley ('15), The Life Before Us ('16), When the Emperor was Divine ('17), Clash of Civilizations Over an Elevator in Piazza Vittorio ('18), and Slaughterhouse Five ('19).
 The tradition was discontinued in 2016, and no book was assigned to the Class of '20.

 Swim test

 In 1918, at the urging of the Director of Women's Physical Education, Cornell began requiring that all female students must pass a swim test before graduating.
 In 1937, the school expanded the swim test requirement to all undergraduates.
 Despite reviews of this policy over the years, all students — with the exception of transfer students — must pass a swim test.
 The original swim test was administered as two-laps in the Old Armory Pool, which was half Olympic length.
 When the men's swim test was transferred to the Teagle Hall pool, the distance was preserved.
 When the women's swim test was transferred to the Olympic length pool in Helen Newman Hall in 1963, the number of laps was preserved.
 This disparity continued until 1970, when Trustee Robert Platt raised the issue of why women were required to swim twice as far as men to pass the test.
 Students who fail or do not take the swim test are enrolled in an introductory swimming course.
 The requirement was suspended for students graduating during the fall 2020 or spring 2021 semesters due to the COVID-19 pandemic.
+The current swim test is a continuous 75-yard swim where students are allowed to swim with any stroke of their choice.

-Colleges and universities with similar swimming requirements include Dartmouth College, Columbia University, Bryn Mawr, the University of Chicago, Notre Dame, MIT, Hamilton, Swarthmore, Williams, Washington & Lee, and the service academies.
+Colleges and universities with similar swimming requirements include Bryn Mawr College, Columbia University, Dartmouth College, Hamilton College, Swarthmore College, the University of Chicago, University of Notre Dame, Washington and Lee University, Williams College, and the United States service academies.

 Cornell songs

 Like many colleges in the United States, Cornell has a number of traditional songs associated with the Cornell University Glee Club and Cornell Big Red Marching Band, from fight songs to the alma mater.
-See List of Cornell Songs for a partial list.